-For the past 4 years, the Ministry of Forests, Lands and Natural Resource Operations developed a new methodology to calculate timber harvesting revenue under the Forest Act.
+The Ministry of Forests, Lands and Natural Resource Operations recently developed a new methodology to calculate timber harvesting revenue under the Forest Act.
 In June 2020, HCTF received a retro-active payment to account for additional revenue calculated under the new methodology for 2016 to 2020 (\$116,735).
-Over the last year, a second retro payment was received for the period of 1996-2015 (\$743,588 collectively) which has been recorded as an extraordinary item.
-HCTF's entitlement to land management fees began in 1996 so no additional retroactive payments are expected.
+In 2022, a second retro payment was received for the period of 1996-2015 (\$743,588 collectively).
+Due to it's size, this payment was recorded as an extraordinary item.
+HCTF's entitlement to land management fees began in 1996 so no additional payments are expected.